 Sarah Savage

 Sarah Savage plays jazz, classical and big band on alto sax with several local orchestras and jazz groups.
 She has also been a member of various choirs and performance ensembles.
-She trained extensively as a musician at a young age, starting on the flute at the age of 6, then transitioning to the clarinet and oboe, before eventually focusing exclusively on the alto saxophone at 14.
-She continues to learn; currently drums, and attends jazz school on her alto sax at Richmond Adult Community College.
+She started on the flute at the age of 6, then transitioned to the clarinet and oboe, before eventually focusing exclusively on the alto saxophone at 14.
+She continues to learn; she currently drums and attends jazz school on her alto sax at Richmond Adult Community College.
 Sarah plays in the big band of British trumpet legend Henry Lowther.

-Sarah collates and organises the online music library and is responsible for Duke Street's organisation and administration.
-She composes and arranges music for Duke Street Orchestra, and can be persuaded to make your part easier (or harder) if you don’t like it!
-She is a founder member of the recently formed Duke Street Band, which will be coming soon to a concert venue near you.
+Sarah arranges all the music for Duke Street Orchestra and for other ensembles in a variety of genres.
+She also organises the online music library.
+She is also responsible for Duke Street's organisation and administration, and can be persuaded to make your part easier (or harder) if you don’t like it!
+She is a founder member of the recently formed Duke Street Band (pop and rock in a unique jazz style!), which will be coming soon to a gig venue near you.

 She is a UK teacher who enjoys writing fiction in her spare time.
 She currently teaches privately while trying to master diminished scales.